 Listing 20-23: Joining each thread when the thread pool goes out of scope

-First we loop through each of the thread pool workers.
-We use &mut for this because self is itself a mutable reference and we also need to be able to mutate worker.
+First, we loop through each of the thread pool workers.
+We use &mut for this because self is a mutable reference, and we also need to be able to mutate worker.
 For each worker, we print a message saying that this particular worker is shutting down, and then we call join on that worker’s thread.
 If the call to join fails, we use unwrap to make Rust panic and go into an ungraceful shutdown.

-Here’s the error we get if we compile this code:
+Here is the error we get when we compile this code:

 error[E0507]: cannot move out of borrowed content